 3. Probiotics, Prebiotics

-So while our lifestyle choices really do a number on the gut bacteria that's so critical to our health, the good news is we can improve it with probiotics and prebiotics.
+So while our lifestyle choices really do a number on the gut bacteria that are so critical to our health, the good news is we can improve it with probiotics and prebiotics.

 You can get prebiotics in supplement form as well as in foods, like asparagus, onions, leeks, garlic and dandelion greens.